Enterprise demo

 Every request is traceable and reviewable.

-ECF operator console showing audit trace, grounded answer, and policy indicators.
+Private runtime review console showing audit trace, grounded answer, and policy indicators.

 • Grounded citations: every answer links back to the approved sources that contributed context.